-Here’s how you can use it as a quick warm-up or lead-in for your English lesson.
+Here’s how you can use it as a quick warm-up or lead-in for your English lesson with kids.

 I’m an Alien: ESL Speaking Activity for Kids